 I have had some success growing sweet potatoes through black polythene in a polytunnel.
-Last year I found mice also liked my crop and I d to remove a number of very lovely nests and badly nibbled tubers.
-But even now I have some of last year’s crop to finish eating.
+Last year I found mice also liked my crop and I had to remove a number of very lovely nests and badly nibbled tubers.
+But even in April I have some of last year’s crop to finish eating.
 Sweet potatoes are magnificent keepers if they are cured properly after harvest.
 To do this I put them in trays in the airing cupboard for about ten days!

-For reasons I do not understand other than profit, buying sweet potato ‘slips’ for planting up in May can set you back a small fortune – at least £1.50 per plant. so, this year I am growing my own slips using some of last year’s crop.
-The variety I like is Beauregard which has a deliciously sweet orange flesh.
-Last year I dug just over 20 kilos from ten plants.
+For reasons I do not understand other than profit, buying sweet potato ‘slips’ for planting up in May can set you back a small fortune – at least £1.50 per plant. so, I prefer to grow my own slips using some of last year’s crop.
+Avoid trying with commercial tubers as these are often treated with a sprouting suppressant and, unless grown in the UK, can struggle in our climate.
+There are many modern cultivars of variable quality sold by seed companies.
+Beauregard is my favourite with a deliciously sweet orange flesh.
+Last year I dug just over 20 kilos from six plants.

-In late February I filled a polythene bag with damp sand, put it in a cardboard box to keep its shape and buried four tubers about two inches deep.
-I put the box in the airing cupboard and left it for a month, making sure the sand didn’t dry out.
-At first a few fibrous roots appeared on the surface but then the first shoots stuck their noses up and I moved the box into the kitchen, during the day onto a sunny window sill and at night next to the Aga, although any warm spot in the house would have been fine.
+In late February either fill a large plastic container or a polythene bag with damp sand, put it in a cardboard box to keep its shape and bury two or three medium-sized tubers about two inches deep.
+Put the box in the airing cupboard if you have one, otherwise the warmest place in your home – I use a cupboard above the stove – as sweet potatoes need a temperature of at least 22 degrees to sprout.
+Check regularly.and after three or four weeks the first sprouts will emerge.
+Make sure sure the sand doesn’t dry out.
+At first a few fibrous roots can appear on the surface but then the first shoots stuck their noses up and now the tubers need to be moved to the sunniest part of your home.
+If this gets cool in the evening move the plants at night to a warm place., although any warm spot in the house is fine.